 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 This easy vegan honey mustard is made with no mayo and it’s oil-free.
-Use it as a dip for fries, veggies, or a dressing.
+Use it as a dip, sauce, or a delicious dressing.
 It’s sweet, tangy, and creamy!

-Besides soaking cashews, the recipe comes together quickly.
-It’s made without oil and uses dijon mustard to deliver the sharp tanginess you taste in honey mustard.
-You can also add a little water to thin it out and you’ve got a vegan honey mustard dressing.
+Besides soaking cashews, the recipe comes together quickly using simple ingredients.
+It’s made without oil and uses Dijon mustard to deliver the sharp tanginess you taste in honey mustard.

-The cashews have a neutral flavor and work well to balance and tone down the bold flavors of dijon mustard and maple syrup.
-For more cashew-based dressings try the vegan chipotle sauce, cilantro cashew dressing, or creamy dijon cashew dressing.
+The cashews have a neutral flavor and work well to balance and tone down the bold flavors of Dijon mustard and maple syrup.
+For more cashew-based dressings for a plant-based diet try the vegan chipotle sauce, cilantro cashew dressing, or creamy dijon cashew dressing.

 Jump to: